aws-samples/the-aws-step-functions-workshop/content/module-9/step-2/index.en.md

 ::alert[Be sure to name the directory `stepfunctions-rest-api`.
 The AWS CDK application template uses the name of the directory to generate names for source files and classes.
 If you use a different name, your app will not match this tutorial.]{header="Note"}

-### Use the AWS CDK to create an API Gateway REST API with Synchronous Express State Machine backend integration
+### Use AWS CDK to create an API Gateway REST API with Synchronous Express State Machine backend integration

-First, we'll present the individual pieces of code that define the Synchronous Express State Machine and the API Gateway REST API, then explain how to put them together into your AWS CDK app.
-Then you'll see how to synthesize and deploy these resources.
+First, we'll review the individual code snippets that define the Synchronous Express State Machine and the API Gateway REST API.
+Later we will put them together into an AWS CDK app.
+Last we will synthesize and deploy these resources.
+The code is written in TypeScript.

-::alert[The State Machine that we will show here will be a simple State Machine with a Pass state.]{header="Note"}
+#### Review the Step Functions state machine definition

-This is the AWS CDK code that defines a simple state machine with a `Pass` state.
+This AWS CDK code defines a simple state machine with a `pass` state.

 ```bash
 const machineDefinition = new sfn.Pass(this, 'PassState', {